 “He’s just beside himself,” Koffel said.
 “He didn’t do anything illegal, and now it’s coming out that he’s some sort of wife-beater, trespasser, whatever.
 The inferences being drawn from the headlines are horrible.”

 Shared parenting plans are designed to give both parents clear instructions on how to manage caring for their child or children, and when one parent decides to change the rules without warning, it puts the other parent at an unfair disadvantage.
 When these last-minute changes lead to criminal charges and headlines in the news, it puts that parent in an unfair position.
-At the Koffel Law Firm, we are committed to defending the rights of individuals charged with a crime, and will fight to secure the legal outcome they deserve.
+At Koffel Brininger Nesbitt, we are committed to defending the rights of individuals charged with a crime, and will fight to secure the legal outcome they deserve.
 Call us at (614) 675-4845 today if you are interested in speaking with a Columbus criminal defense lawyer, or fill out our online form to send us the details of your situation.